fairecasoimeme/LiXee-Box/README.md

 The device can be configured with a local website

 You can :
+* Monitor :
+  * Your zigbee devices with :
+  	* gauge and dashboard
+   	* all properties table
+  * Your network status and gateway features
 * Manage ZigBee devices
   * Object creation
   * Template creation